tpwo/pyzet/docs/README.md

     # This is my first zettel created with pyzet
     <snip>

-I mentioned that you can edit a zettel with `pyzet edit` command.
+We mentioned that you can edit a zettel with `pyzet edit` command.
 As you might guess, it also works with the last zettel by default, and you need to provide an ID to edit an older zettel.

 ## Rage quit option